sys1169/Hao_Portfolio/Hospitality_Revenue_Dashboard.md

 ![hahaha](https://github.com/sys1169/Hao_Portfolio/assets/59571707/636fa8c1-c0da-490a-b924-64888e55f624)

-We can easily see that <ins> Elite room of Atliq Exotica in Mumbai </ins> did not perform well last month, as all of the key metrics are declining.
+The result shows that <ins>Elite room of Atliq Exotica in Mumbai</ins> did not perform well last month, as all of the key metrics are declining.

 <br>